Equivariant rigidity of complex and quaternionic moment--angle manifolds: Reduction to rigidity of quasitoric and quoric manifolds

-The isotropy subgroups of the $G$--action on $\mathcal Z_P$ are precisely the coordinate subtori corresponding to subsets of the set of facets of $P$.
-Thus if $\mathcal Z_P^{G_x}\neq\varnothing$, the subgroup $G_x$ must be a coordinate subgroup of $G$.
-Therefore every isotropy subgroup of $N$ is also a coordinate subgroup.
+The isotropy subgroups \(G_z\) of the canonical \(G\)-action on \(\mathcal Z_P\) are the coordinate subgroups associated to faces of \(P\).
+Hence \(H\) is contained in a coordinate isotropy subgroup of the model action. \end{enumerate} \end{proof}

-(3) Since the isotropy groups of $\mathcal Z_P$ are coordinate subtori and the fixed point sets are preserved up to homotopy under the equivariant homotopy equivalence $f$, the set of isotropy subgroups occurring in the action on $N$ coincides with the set of isotropy subgroups of $\mathcal Z_P$. \end{proof}

-An important consequence is that the orbit structure of the action on $N$ is identical to that of the model space.

 \begin{cor} The isotropy subgroups of the $G$--actions on $N$ and $\mathcal Z_P$ are the same. \end{cor}

 In both cases there exists a subgroup $K \subset G$ acting freely on $\mathcal Z_P$ such that the quotient